 - If you want to add a little extra flavor to your dish, try using fresh lemon juice instead of water when cooking rice or other grains.

-- For a more intense flavor, try roasting lemon zest in a dry pan before adding it to your dish.
+- Try roasting lemon zest in a dry pan before adding it to your dish for a more intense flavor.

 - Keep in mind that dried lemon zest is more potent than sumac spice, so you may need to use less of it to achieve the same flavor profile.